mmenta/instagram/README.md

 ### Instructions

-- Run app on root directory in url "http://localhost:8000"
+- Run app on project root directory in url "http://localhost:8000"

 - If you have python installed on mac, easiest way is to just go into the project root in command line and type "python -m SimpleHTTPServer".
 This will spin up a quick web server on this directory, by default will use "http://localhost:8000".